Naomi1745698/naomi.github.io/README.md

 This page is available at https://naomismith.me/

+Currently unavailable as github only allows 1 user site host per account (fair enough lol) so I've assigned this to a separate private github project.

 This page will later be used to present:
 - My past experience / work experience
 - Any awards / achievements